chrisliu298/tapt/resources/README.md

 # Project Resources

-This directory contains all the resources for this project.
-Specifically, it contains
+This directory contains all the learning resources for this project.

 ## GPT-2